Send the link below via email or IMCopy

-France attempted to reestablish rule in Vietnam after WWII.
+France attempted to reestablish their rule in Vietnam after WWII (French-Indochina War).

 U.S. supported France with economic and military support to help stop the spread of communism.

-From late 1800s to WWII, France ruled most of Indochina.
+From the late 1800s to WWII, France ruled most of Indochina.

 Many Vietnamese peasants, after years of oppression from French colonists, began to organize a rebellion.